AndrewHulme/CV/README.md

 *University of Bristol Campus Consultant*
 - Promoted the companies through presenting in lecture theatres to 150 or more STEM students at once
 - Student liaison contact

+## <a name="soft-skills">Soft Skills</a>

+#### Team Player

+- Involved in team projects through my Mechanical Engineering degree, engineering consultancies, Makers Academy and university societies.
+- Continuing Professional Development (CPD) Champion for Ramboll, and organised over 20 CPDs for external companies to provide talks to the firm.
+This gave value to the team by improving our engineering knowledge, awarding points towards chartership and providing free food!
+Furthermore, I implemented a system for future champions to use when organising CPDs.
+- Implemented a rotating leadership scheme and emotional check-ins in a Makers Academy group project when there was disparity between some team members.
+As a result, we worked more efficiently and together delivered a high quality project to the deadline.

+#### Communication
+- Presented the final project for Makers Academy, which can be seen [here (4 minute mark)](https://lnkd.in/dk9HyWh).
+- As the University of Bristol Campus Consultant for Rolls Royce, Accenture and EDF Energy I promoted the companies through presenting in lecture theatres to 150 or more STEM students at once.
+This resulted in hundreds of students attending the events and workshops.
+- At Ramboll I was singled out as one of the best speakers by directors for presenting our Graduate Engineering Challenge.

+#### Leadership

+- Interim lead mechanical engineer for a number of large-scale engineering projects at Ramboll.
+This involved attending design team meetings with the head engineers/architects and being the point of contact for any mechanical enquiries.
+- Managed work outsourced to engineers in India for a large commercial office development at Ramboll.
+- Responsible for supporting an intern at Ramboll.
+- Mentor for a Makers student.

 ## <a name="interests">Interests</a>